rahulio96/web102_prework/README.md

 ## Notes

-* First time working with innerHTML which confused me at first, but soon got the hang of it.
+* Working with innerHTML confused me at first, but I soon got the hang of it and realized just how useful it is.

 ## License